Victor Glover: Military career

-Glover was commissioned as an Ensign in the United States Navy in 1999.
-He attended primary flight training at Naval Air Station Pensacola, Florida, earning his naval aviator wings in 2001.
-He later trained on the F/A-18C Hornet with VMFAT-101 at MCAS Miramar, San Diego, California.
-In 2003, he was assigned to VFA-34, based out of Naval Air Station Oceana, Virginia.
-With VFA-34, he embarked on the final deployment of the USS John F. Kennedy in support of Operation Iraqi Freedom.
+Glover was commissioned as an ensign in the United States Navy in 1999.
+He attended primary flight training at Naval Air Station Pensacola, Florida, and earned his naval aviator wings in 2001.
+He later trained on the F/A-18C Hornet with VMFAT-101 at Marine Corps Air Station Miramar in San Diego, California.
+In 2003, he was assigned to VFA-34, based at Naval Air Station Oceana, Virginia.
+With VFA-34, he embarked on the final deployment of USS John F. Kennedy in support of Operation Iraqi Freedom.

 In June 2006, Glover was selected to attend the United States Air Force Test Pilot School.
-Following graduation in June 2007, he was designated a test pilot and began his developmental test tour with VX-31, based out of Naval Air Weapons Station China Lake, California.
+After graduating in June 2007, he was designated a test pilot and began his developmental test tour with VX-31 at Naval Air Weapons Station China Lake, California.
 In 2011, he was assigned to VFA-195 for his department head tour.
-Stationed at Naval Air Facility Atsugi, Japan, VFA-195 embarked on the USS George Washington in support of maritime operations in the Western Pacific Ocean.
-At the time of his selection in 2013, Glover was assigned to the personal staff of John McCain as a legislative fellow in Washington, D.C.
+Stationed at Naval Air Facility Atsugi, Japan, VFA-195 embarked on USS George Washington in support of maritime operations in the Western Pacific Ocean.

+At the time of his selection as an astronaut candidate in 2013, Glover was serving on the personal staff of Senator John McCain as a legislative fellow in Washington, D.C.

 During his career, Glover has accumulated 3,000 flight hours in more than 40 aircraft and has completed over 400 carrier arrested landings and 24 combat missions.
-Glover's callsign is "Ike", given to him by one of his first commanding officers, standing for "I know everything".
+His callsign is "Ike", given to him by one of his first commanding officers, meaning "I know everything".